Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/applications/user-crypto/miv-rv32-message-authentication/README.md

 ## Mi-V Soft Processor

-This example uses Mi-V SoftProcessor MIV_RV32.The design is built for debugging MIV_RV32 through the PolarFire FPGA programming JTAG port using a FlashPro5.
+This example uses Mi-V SoftProcessor MIV_RV32.
+The design is built for debugging MIV_RV32 through the PolarFire FPGA programming JTAG port using a FlashPro5.
 To achieve this the CoreJTAGDebug IP is used to connect to the JTAG port of the MIV_RV32.